Recommendations

 Offer women who have had a birth with forceps or ventouse a single dose of intravenous co-amoxiclav (or a locally agreed alternative for women who are allergic to penicillin) within 6 hours after cord clamping.
 [2023]

-For a short explanation of why the committee made the 2023 recommendation, see the rationale and impact section on prophylactic antibiotics for birth with forceps or ventouse.
+For a short explanation of why the committee made the 2023 recommendation and how it might affect practice, see the rationale and impact section on prophylactic antibiotics for birth with forceps or ventouse.

 Full details of the evidence and the committee's discussion are in evidence review J: prophylactic antibiotics for birth with forceps or ventouse.